Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 This widget lets you quickly view four different graphs used when measuring the progress of requirements in an agile methodology.
 They are described in more detail in [Reports](Reports-Center.md/#snapshot-graphs).

-1.  **Requirement Velocity** -- this graph shows the actual velocity delivered in each product release and/or sprint compared to the product average and the rolling average.
+1. **[Requirement Velocity](Reports-Center.md/#requirements-velocity-graph)**: this graph shows the actual velocity delivered in each product release and/or sprint compared to the product average and the rolling average.

-2.  **Requirement Burnup** -- this graph shows the cumulative number of story points outstanding for each release/sprint in the product with separate lines for the actual and ideal burnup overlaid on top of a bar-graph that shows the completed story points per release/sprint.
+2. **[Requirement Burnup](Reports-Center.md/#requirements-burnup-graph**: this graph shows the cumulative number of story points outstanding for each release/sprint in the product with separate lines for the actual and ideal burnup overlaid on top of a bar-graph that shows the completed story points per release/sprint.

-3.  **Requirement Burndown** -- this graph shows the remaining number of story points that needs to be done for each release/sprint in the product with separate lines for the actual and ideal burndown overlaid on top of a bar-graph that shows the completed story points per release/sprint.
+3. **[Requirement Burndown](Reports-Center.md/#requirements-burndown-graph)**: this graph shows the remaining number of story points that needs to be done for each release/sprint in the product with separate lines for the actual and ideal burndown overlaid on top of a bar-graph that shows the completed story points per release/sprint.

-4.  **Requirements Coverage** -- this graph shows the number of requirements that have test cases that are passed, failed, blocked, cautioned, not run as well those requirements that do not have any test cases (not covered).
+4. **[Requirements Coverage](Reports-Center.md/#requirements-coverage-graph)**: this graph shows the number of requirements that have test cases that are passed, failed, blocked, cautioned, not run as well those requirements that do not have any test cases (not covered).
 Unlike the main Requirements Coverage graph on the home page, this one is segmented by requirement importance.

 For each of the three graphs you can click on the "Display Data Grid" link to display a grid of the underlying data that is represented in the graph and also there are options to save the graph in a variety of different image formats.

 ## Requirements Regression Coverage
 This section consists of a bar graph that displays the aggregated count of requirements test coverage for the product in a similar fashion to the 'Requirements Coverage' widget:

 ![](img/UserProduct_Management_67.png)